clojurewerkz/buffy/README.md

 ## Main features

-  * partial deserialization (read and deserialise parts of a byte buffer)
+  * partial deserialization (read and deserialize parts of a byte buffer)
   * named access (access parts of your buffer by names)
   * composing/decomposing from key/value pairs
   * pretty hexdump